Gulf Coast (magazine): Gulf Coast Prize

 Each year, the magazine presents the Gulf Coast Prizes in Poetry, Fiction, and Nonfiction.
 Outside judges name the winners, who each receive a $1,500 honorarium and are published in the magazine's Winter/Spring issue; two runners-up in each genre will each receive a $250 second prize.
 Past judges for the prizes include Eula Biss, Eavan Boland, Terrance Hayes, Susan Howe, Antonya Nelson, and Natasha Trethewey.

 Barthelme Prize

 Gulf Coast also awards the annual Donald Barthelme Prize for Short Prose which awards $1,000 and publication to one prose poem, micro-essay, or short story of five hundred words or less.
 The Barthelme Prize was inaugurated by editors emeriti Sean Bishop and Laurie Cedilnik in 2008.
 Past judges for the Barthelme Prize include Beckian Fritz Goldberg and Mary Robison.

+Translation Prize

+The Gulf Coast Prize in Translation, which awards $1,000 and publication, recognizes a work translated into English from another language.
+The prize alternates between poetry and prose each year.